Frequently Asked Questions

 -

-You are still developing the design of your invention, but you want to protect your invention as it stands today.
+You are still in the design phase, but you want to protect your invention in its current form.

 -